Supporting Your Fair Treatment In Alimony And Spousal Support

-The court will decide if alimony is needed.
-There are three categories:
+The court will decide if alimony is merited.
+In Pennsylvania, there are three categories:

 - Spousal support: Temporary financial support that one spouse receives from the other after the separation but before the divorce is filed.
 The court can consider several things, including abuse and adultery, when deciding if it is appropriate.

-- Alimony pendente lite: Temporary support while the divorce is pending.
+- Alimony pendente lite (APL): Temporary support while the divorce is pending.
 It allows the spouse to maintain their lifestyle during the process.
 It will end when the divorce is finalized.
-The court will not automatically allow it, and it is not a punishment for either spouse.
-It will be based on the applicant’s expenses, needs and their ability to support themselves.
-The other spouse’s ability to pay will also considered.
+The court will not automatically grant APL, and it is not a punishment for either spouse.
+It will be based on the applicant’s expenses, needs and ability to support themselves.
+The other spouse’s ability to pay will also be considered.

-- Alimony: Neither party will automatically receive spousal support.
-The court will determine financial need, and it will make the decision on the amount, how long the alimony will be needed, and how it must be paid.
+- Alimony: This is ongoing support after the marriage is dissolved.
+Neither party is automatically entitled to alimony.
+The court will determine financial need, and it will make the decision on what the amount will be, how long the alimony will be needed and how it must be paid.

-Courts take a number of factors into consideration when deciding on alimony cases.
-They include:
+Courts take a number of factors into consideration when deciding on alimony cases, including:

 - Contributions to the education, training or increased earning potential of the other spouse

-- Earning ability, including weakened capacity due to caring for minor children or serving as a homemaker
+- Earning capacity, including weakened earning power due to caring for minor children or serving as a homemaker

 - Education and the amount of time it would take to get the education or training needed to find employment

-- Mental, physical and emotional condition of each person
+- The mental, physical and emotional condition of each person

 - Property brought into the marriage